vadim-a-yegorov/iOS-Internals-and-Security-Testing/README.md

 A standard Info.plist contains the following entries:

-- CFBundleDevelopmentRegion: Default language if no user-specifi c language can be found.
+- CFBundleDevelopmentRegion: Default language if no user-specific language can be found.
 - CFBundleDisplayName: The name that is used to display this bundle to the user.
 - CFBundleDocumentTypes: Document types this will be associated with.
-This is a dictionary, with the values specifying the fi le extensions this bundle handles.
-The dictionary also specifi es the display icons used for the associated documents.
+This is a dictionary, with the values specifying the file extensions this bundle handles.
+The dictionary also specifies the display icons used for the associated documents.
 - CFBundleExecutable: The actual executable (binary or library) of this bundle.
 Located in Contents/MacOS.
 - CFBundleIconFile: Icon shown in Finder view.
 - CFBundleIdentifier: Reverse DNS form.